Core Ultra 5 245K vs Ryzen 7 7800X3D

 • You need better cache

 At $359.99, the Ryzen 7 7800X3D is the premium option.
 It takes the lead in tdp and cache.
-Tagged as Solid Alternative.
+Tagged as Premium Pick and Most Efficient.

 Strengths